Sensory Olympic Games Summer Camp At Home Ideas

 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
 As an Amazon Associate, I earn from qualifying purchases.

-The Summer Olympic Games are this year (2016) in Rio and what better way to celebrate the Games at home than with a Sensory Olympic Games Summer Camp at home.
-If you are not able to send your child to summer camp, these are easy ideas you can do at home to have a fun, sensory filled summer.
+The Summer Olympic Games are this year (2024) in Paris, France, and what better way to celebrate the Games at home than with a Sensory Olympic Games Summer Camp?
+These are easy ideas you can do at home to have a fun, sensory-filled summer.

 I am also teaming up with some awesome sensory bloggers for this Sensory Backyard Summer Camp blog series.
 Be sure to scroll to the bottom of this post to see all the other sensory summer camp themes.